Data Driven Sales Coaching: How to Assess Impact on Team Performance

 Tracking and analyzing sales coaching results is critical for improving your sales team's performance over time.
 Here are some best practices to help you get the most out of your tracking and analysis efforts.

-First, it's important to establish a baseline before you begin coaching.
+It's important to establish a baseline before you begin coaching.
 This means tracking key performance indicators (KPIs) such as revenue, win rates, and deal size before coaching begins.
 This baseline will help you understand the impact that coaching is having on your team's performance.

-Next, it's important to set clear goals for your coaching efforts.
+It's also important to set clear goals for your coaching efforts.
 These goals should be specific, measurable, and tied to key KPIs.
 By setting clear goals, you can track progress over time and make adjustments as needed to ensure that your coaching efforts are having the desired impact.

 When tracking and analyzing coaching results, it's important to use a consistent methodology.
 This means tracking the same KPIs consistently over time, using the same metrics and definitions, and collecting data in a standardized way.